 Under warm, wet conditions ideal for seed germination, these fungi flourish.
 They’ll attack tender new sprouts as they break ground.

 What prevents damping off from getting a foothold is fresh mix, moderate water, sunlight, and airflow.
 Black Gold Seedling Mix is light and airy in texture, so it encourages drainage and good aeration, even when it’s warm and wet.
 Even the most dainty sprout will rise to sunshine without difficulty in this lightweight yet absorbent mix.

 Unopened bags of Black Gold Seedling Mix do not contain the fungi that cause damping off.
 Fresh seedling mix also resists packing down and rarely retains too much moisture.
 Once you have opened a bag, seal it after use to help keep it free of disease-causing fungi because these spores can be in the air where conditions are damp and plants are growing.

-Before sowing into Black Gold Seedling Mix, moisten the entire mass with warm water.
-Mix it as you would a salad by turning the material lightly with your hands, over and over to even out the moisture content.
-Like salad, keep it light and do not apply pressure after sowing seed to retain oxygen, enhance drainage and remain ever-ready to support new life.
+Before sowing into Black Gold Seedling Mix, moisten the mix with warm water.
+Mix it as you would a salad by turning the material lightly with your hands, over and over until evenly wetted.
+Like salad, keep it light and just apply light pressure after sowing the seed.